-When you first call or email Student Financial Services, a customer service professional will likely answer your question or resolve your issue at first contact.
+When you first call or email the SRFS Student Services Center, a customer service professional will likely answer your question or resolve your issue at first contact.
 If your question is more complicated or requires adjustments to your package, we will put you in touch with a financial aid counselor.